 To write the ISO to the drive, download Rufus.
-Put this program somewhere where you can easily find it for later.
+Place this somewhere it can be found easily.

 Find Rufus and open it.
-Once Rufus is open, find a icon that looks like a CD and locate the downloaded Linux ISO.
+Find an icon that looks like a CD.
+Click the CD icon and locate the ISO.

-Once you find the ISO, click it and then click Open.
-Select the ISO you want to write to the USB drive.
-Note: If ISO Image is not automatically selected, click on the drop-down menu to select it manually.
+Once you find the ISO, click it and then select Open.
+Note: If ISO Image is not selected, this can be changed from the drop-down menu.

 Embed this guide